-- The Company has written underwriting and rating policies and procedures, which are designed to reasonably assure consistency in classification and rating. - The Company's agents are responsible for obtaining the VIN and vehicle symbol when the applications are completed. - The Company's underwriting system compares the VIN and vehicle symbol to electronic databases to ensure that both are accurate.
+- The Company has written underwriting and rating policies and procedures, which are designed to reasonably assure consistency in classification and rating. - The Company's customer service representatives and independent agents are responsible for obtaining the VIN and vehicle symbol when the applications are completed. - The Company's underwriting system compares the VIN and vehicle symbol to electronic databases to ensure that both are accurate.